microsoft/vscode-docs/docs/getstarted/settings.md

   // Defines space handling after a binary operator.
   "javascript.format.insertSpaceBeforeAndAfterBinaryOperators": true,

   // Defines space handling before function argument parentheses.
-Requires TypeScript >= 2.1.5.
   "javascript.format.insertSpaceBeforeFunctionParenthesis": false,

   // Defines whether an open brace is put onto a new line for control blocks or not.